 1. Call extensions

-Whenever you see a phone number listed in an AdWords ad, you’re looking at a call extension.
+Whenever you see a phone number listed in a Google ad, you’re looking at a call extension.
 You have the option when setting up your call extension to display your phone number or display a Google tracking number that forwards to your number.
 By using the latter, you’ll be able to track how many calls are generated from prospects calling the number in your ads.

 Obviously if you don’t want phone calls, then this extension is not a good fit.
 However, if you do take calls, then this is a great opportunity to provide your prospects with contact information before they even click on your ad.